danielmiessler/Telos/README.md

 The purpose of the Telos project is to help entities of any size—from individuals to planets—articulate what they are about and how they're pursuing their purpose in life.

 It provides a structured framework for capturing the main components of an entity, including its mission, goals, problems, strategies, KPIs, etc.

+## Content

+The current content of the Telos framework is a file called `corporate_telos.md`, which is a Telos Context File (TCF) that contains the context for a fictional company called Alma.

+The file is for the company's Information Security Program, and covers everything about the program, from its mission to its goals, strategies, tech stack, remediation metrics, etc.

+## How to Contribute

+The best way to contribute today is to add an Issue to the repo with your ideas, suggestions, or requests.
+And I can use that to update the file structure described in #Content.

 ### Primary contributors